 Icons in Design: Jony Ive

 Changing the world is a tough task.
 Of course, to be able to achieve such a feat, the incredible must be accomplished.
-Few men have been able to change the world as we know it.
+Few people have been able to change the world as we know it.

-Sir Johnathan Ive is credited significant with making Apple's most iconic products like the iMac, iPod, iPhone and iPad.
+Sir Johnathan Ive is credited with making Apple's most iconic products like the iMac, iPod, iPhone and iPad.
 He was behind the fundamental beauty and sophistication behind the design philosophy that captured millions of hearts across the world.

 Shying away from public view, being largely introverted and choosing to reject the norms of being a revered public figure is not what is typically associated with people of his stature.
 But it's perhaps because he let his work do the talking.

 After Steve Jobs’ death in 2011, Jony Ive became the most important person at Apple.
 People closer to the matter argued that he always was.